Claret15/cmon-ninjas/readme.md

 ## About PYRA

-Infernal Pathfinders (PYRA) is a guild from Legendary: Guild of Heroes.
+Infernal Pathfinders (PYRA) is a guild from Legendary: Game of Heroes.
 This is site providing event statistics for the guild and members.